gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 ## Dynamic versions work with authenticated repositories

 * GRADLE-2318: Repository credentials not used when resolving dynamic versions from an Ivy repository
+* GRADLE-2199: IvyArtifactRepository does not handle dynamic artifact versions

 ### Description